-Nora Junaid is an instructor in the Operations and Information Management Department at the Isenberg School of Management at the University of Massachusetts, Amherst.
+Nora Junaid is an instructor and course designer in the Operations and Information Management Department at the Isenberg School of Management at the University of Massachusetts, Amherst.
 Her teaching focuses on the importance of integrating computing applications into work processes, making it more appealing and accessible to students majoring in business studies.
 She has made tremendous strides within the department, transforming an introductory course into an applicable and inspiring one.
 She optimized teaching lab times by implementing better software, improved lectures by streamlining the curriculum into applicable topics, and organized communication to be able to answer every student email.
 Around 1,200 students take her course every year.
 In addition, she has spent time on many high-impact service activities in the department, including the Department Curriculum Committee and a number of faculty search committees.

 Nora is also the subject matter expert and course developer for the Head Start General Business Studies Certificate Program, a partnership certificate with the Isenberg School of Management.
 Having intensive practical experience with new software development and implementation, she also holds two current consulting positions.
 She is the content reviewer for Pearson, where she reviews content for a web-based application, MyLab IT, that measures student proficiency in Microsoft Office software and technology-related topics.
 She is also the software consultant for GMZ Ship Management Co Hellas, Piraeus, Greece, where she provides advice on how to use information technology to meet business objectives and overcome current problems.